hdm-crpr/226305/data/apollo50years/redux/codebook.md

 boyscout_rank: rank in the boyscouts

-career: primary field of career after Apollo-Program (last occupation): no clear distinction possible
+career: primary field of career after Apollo-Program (last occupation): no clear distinction possible, exploratory

+freemason: yes/no
-freemason: member of a freemason lodge
+member of a freemason lodge